-The Company is conducting a Phase I clinical trial to determine the safety, tolerability, maximum tolerated dose, pharmacokinetics and potential therapeutic benefits of the drug in mCRPC patients.
-Depending on the number of cohorts enrolled, the Phase I clinical trial is expected to take nine to twelve months.
-The design of the Phase I clinical trial includes the standard three patients per dose cohort.
-Patients will be selected clinically, on the basis of having progressive metastatic CRPC as exemplified by rising PSA values and/or radiological disease progression despite latest generation anti-androgen treatment.
-However, all patients will be also be characterized biologically for underlying tumor genomic characteristics, for evidence of AR pathway activation and during the conduct of the trial, for dose-related biological, pharmacological and pharmacodynamic effects.
-Once the Phase I clinical trial is complete, the Company plans to review the data, including the safety, tolerability, evidence of efficacy and pharmacological and biomarker data.
-This information will inform the final size, design, timing and clinical as well as biological characteristics of the patients to be entered subsequent Phase II and additional clinical trials, including trials of combination aniten/lutamide therapy in earlier line patients.
+The Company is conducting an open-label, dose-escalation Phase I clinical trial to determine the safety, tolerability, pharmacokinetics, maximum tolerated dose and/or recommended phase 2 dose ("RP2D"), and potential therapeutic benefits of the drug in mCRPC patients, who are refractory to standard-of-care.
+The design of the Phase I clinical trial includes the standard 3+3 design per dose cohort for the Part 1a dose escalation phase, with subjects receiving a daily oral dose of EPI-7386 until there is objective evidence of clinical disease progression, and or occurrence of an unacceptable toxicity.
+The Part 1b dose expansion phase, will commence when the RP2D is determined.

+Patients for the Part 1a are initially selected clinically, on the basis of having progressive metastatic CRPC as exemplified by rising PSA values and/or radiological disease progression despite latest generation antiandrogen treatment.
+However, all patients are also retrospectively characterized biologically for underlying tumor genomic characteristics, for evidence of AR pathway activation and during the conduct of the trial, for dose-related biological, pharmacological and pharmacodynamic effects.
+The goal of the dose escalation phase is to establish a RP2D which will be confirmed by the treatment of a larger group of patients treated at this optimal dose.

+Once the Phase I clinical trial is complete, the Company plans to review the totality of the data, including the safety, tolerability, evidence of efficacy and pharmacological and biomarker data.
+This overall experience will inform the final size, design, and timing of a Phase II clinical trial, and importantly, the clinical as well as biological characteristics of the patients with mCRPC considered most likely to benefit from this therapeutic approach despite the late stage of their disease.
+Subsequent Phase II and additional clinical trials, including trials of combination aniten/lutamide therapy in earlier lines of treatment, should benefit from this initial clinical trial experience.

-On February 11, 2021, the Company presented preclinical and clinical pharmacology data from ESSA's Phase 1 clinical trial of EPI-7386 for the treatment of patients with metastatic castration-resistant prostate cancer ("mCRPC") at the 2021 American Society of Clinical Oncology Genitourinary ("ASCO GU") Cancers Symposium in an oral poster presentation titled, "Preclinical and clinical pharmacology of EPI-7386, an androgen receptor N-terminal domain inhibitor for castration-resistant prostate cancer".
+On February 11, 2021, the Company presented preclinical and clinical pharmacology data from ESSA's Phase 1 clinical trial of EPI-7386 for the treatment of patients with metastatic castration-resistant prostate cancer ("mCRPC") at the 2021 American Society of Clinical Oncology Genitourinary ("ASCO GU") Cancers Symposium in an oral poster presentation titled, "Preclinical and clinical pharmacology of EPI-7386, an androgen receptor N-terminal domain inhibitor for castration-resistant prostate cancer."
 The poster is available on the Company website.